natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-8F.md

 '''Cons:'''

-* Lacks any form of radar-guided weaponry
-* Rather large target due to its long airframe
+* Limited dogfight capabilities due to its obsolete airframe
-* Relatively small ammo pool
+* Relatively small ammo pool and advanced missiles
 * Delta wing design and its size cause severe speed bleeding in manoeuvres
+* Lacks "smart ammunition" for ground attacks
 * Any damage to the tail or rear of the airframe, especially the elevators, can result in the aircraft being very difficult to control or completely disabled

 == History ==